aws-powertools/powertools-lambda-java/examples/powertools-examples-sqs/README.md

-## Lambda Powertools for Java - SQS Batch Processing Example
+#  Powertools for AWS Lambda (Java) - SQS Batch Processing Example

 This project contains an example of Lambda function using the batch processing utilities module of Powertools for AWS Lambda (Java).
 For more information on this module, please refer to the [documentation](https://docs.powertools.aws.dev/lambda/java/utilities/batch/).